 During the daytime the pets are not allowed to be in bedrooms where children are sleeping.
 When not in use children's rest cots and bedding are stored in closets that the cat does not have access too to limit potential dander from attaching to linen.

 Pet doors have been installed to allow access to the 'kitty throne' while ensuring that children do not have access to the area that kitty litter is housed!

 Nevada was a 'rescue cat' with an amazing story - she unfortunately passed away May 5, 2018 and took a little piece of my heart with her!
 She will forever be a part of our story.

 Anyway I found her on a pot light in front of the Monte Carlo casino in Las Vegas while on Christmas vacation ... we would never have been in that spot except they were doing work on the front entrance causing a 'crowd' to form getting in and out so we took a side detour and there she was huddled up trying to get warm.
 She was a tiny little thing weighing less than 2 pounds and shivering cold.

 She instantly stole my heart and after several attempts to find her help in Las Vegas we were informed that the only option was that Animal Control would put her down.

 As an animal lover at heart that was not something I could consider ~ so we found an emergency vet open over the holidays, paid for all her Vet bills and vaccinations and got her healthy and strong enough to fly back to Canada and bought her a plane ticket!
-She has been a loving member of our family for the past 13 years ~ last 8 of which she lived with my mother before returning to us in 2013 when my mom had to downsize to a seniors residence with a no pet policy.
+She has been a loving member of our family and will forever be in our hearts!

 Recent Blog Entries